mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/aks/aks-advanced/aa-bootstrap/index.md

 	cert-manager                        cert-manager-webhook                            1/1     1            1           40s
     ```

     Konvoy then creates additional resources for Cluster API to apply to every new cluster.
-The resources, called `ClusterResourceSets`, contain complete YAML manifests to deploy essential cluster applications, such as the [Calico][calico] Container Networking Interface (CNI) implementation, and Container Storage Interface (CSI) implementations for various infrastructure APIs.
+The resources, called `ClusterResourceSets`, contain complete YAML manifests to deploy essential cluster applications, such as the [Calico][calico] Container Networking Interface (CNI) implementation, and Container Storage Interface (CSI) implementations for various infrastructure provider APIs.
 List ClusterResourceSets using this command:

     ```bash
     kubectl get clusterresourceset